 Those patterns along with the behavior of businesses and banks are also important to note.
 Many market indicators are based on how many businesses are experiencing higher production levels or an increase in inventory and hiring.
 Furthermore, if banks are providing a lot of small-business loans, it’s usually a sign that the economy is in an expansion phase.

 In any case, recovery will take time.
-It will take time for people to feel secure enough to return to old spending habits, which goes for business as well as for individuals.
+It will take time for people to feel secure enough to return to old spending habits, which goes for businesses as well as for individuals.
 No light switch here.